-The venue has also been a longstanding host of a 15-mat wrestling event that brings in more than 1,200 wrestlers each year.
+The venue has also been a longstanding host of a 15-mat wrestling event that brings in more than 1,200 wrestlers who range in age from 5 to adults.
 It also hosts large volleyball events, and cheer and dance events fit nicely into the venue.

-Home to the Delmarva Shorebirds, a Class A affiliate of the Baltimore Orioles, the 5,000-seat Arthur W. Perdue Stadium has benefited from a number of improvements over the past couple years, including new seating, new video boards and the addition of a 360-degree concourse deck.
+Home to the Delmarva Shorebirds, a Class A affiliate of the Baltimore Orioles, the 5,000-seat Arthur W. Perdue Stadium has benefited from a number of improvements over the past year, including new seating, new video boards and the addition of a 360-degree concourse deck.